Phil Clark (American football)

-Phil Clark (born April 28, 1945) is a former professional American football defensive back in the National Football League for the Dallas Cowboys, Chicago Bears and New England Patriots.
-He played college football at Northwestern University.
-He was drafted with the 76th overall pick in the third round of the 1967 NFL Draft by the Dallas Cowboys.
+Phil Clark (born April 28, 1945) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys, Chicago Bears and New England Patriots.
+He played college football for the Northwestern Wildcats.
+He was selected by the Cowboys in the third round of the 1967 NFL/AFL draft.

 Early years

 Clark attended Taylor High School, before accepting a football scholarship from Northwestern University.
 He was considered the fastest man on the team and played roving linebacker as a junior.

-In 1966, he was named the starter at safety, intercepting 3 passes while receiving second-team All-American and Al-Big Ten honors.
+In 1966, he was named the starter at safety, intercepting 3 passes while receiving second-team All-American and All-Big Ten honors.
 He also played in the East–West Shrine Game, the Hula Bowl and the 1967 Chicago College All-Star Game.

 Professional career

 Dallas Cowboys

-The Dallas Cowboys entered the 1967 NFL Draft without a first and second round draft choice, that were traded as part of the price to resolve the Ralph Neely dispute with the Houston Oilers.
+The Dallas Cowboys entered the 1967 NFL/AFL draft without a first and second round draft choice, that were traded as part of the price to resolve the Ralph Neely dispute with the Houston Oilers.
 With their first choice, Clark was selected in the third round (76th overall).

 As a rookie, he started 6 games at free safety in place of an injured Mel Renfro.
 The next year he was a reserve player behind Mike Johnson and Renfro.